My unofficial bio

 Whenever I have some spare time, which isn't too often, I create all-natural artisan perfumes.

-New York and Paris are my favorite cities, and I consider myself fortunate to live an hour-and-a-half outside of New York.
+New York and Paris are my favorite cities.
+When I made my home out East, I considered myself fortunate to live an hour-and-a-half outside of New York.
 Maine is my favorite state, with coastal Maine being my absolute favorite spot of all time.

 Several years ago, friends and I had lunch with a real marchesa in a seedy French restaurant in the port city of Marseille.
 Well, her boyfriend said she was a marchesa, and I want to believe him.